-Eligible Project Types TCC Fundable Elements Outreach and Implementation (Cost should not exceed 5% of the requested Brownfield Redevelopment project funds) Community engagement for all phases of brownfield redevelopment project planning Public participation around preferred environmental remediation methods, findings, and course of action Direct costs of brownfield redevelopment, including staff and benefits Predevelopment Phase Eligible projects in this phase should have met the elements outlined in the Additional Readiness Requirements section of the Brownfield Redevelopment Strategy below.
-Fundable elements include, but are not limited to the following: Obtaining permits and necessary approvals Conduct environmental cleanup and site preparation activities Site clearance and environmental remediation Environmental impact reports and site assessments Third-party verification of cleanup analyses Development Phase Eligible projects in this phase should have met the elements outlined in the Additional Readiness Requirements section of the Brownfield Redevelopment Strategy below.
+Project Type: Outreach and Implementation

+Cost should not exceed 5% of the requested Brownfield Redevelopment project funds

+- Community engagement for all phases of brownfield redevelopment project planning - Public participation around preferred environmental remediation methods, findings, and course of action - Direct costs of brownfield redevelopment, including staff and benefits

+Project Type: Predevelopment Phase

+Eligible projects in this phase should have met the elements outlined in the Additional Readiness Requirements section of the Brownfield Redevelopment Strategy below.

+- Obtaining permits and necessary approvals - Conduct environmental cleanup and site preparation activities - Site clearance and environmental remediation - Environmental impact reports and site assessments - Third-party verification of cleanup analyses

+Project Type: Development Phase

+Eligible projects in this phase should have met the elements outlined in the Additional Readiness Requirements section of the Brownfield Redevelopment Strategy below.
 The Development phase includes permitting, environmental cleanup, construction, financing, and marketing activities that culminate with completion of the project and a formal opening.

-Fundable elements include, but are not limited to the following: • Legal fees associated with Brownfield Redevelopment • Financing costs, including: • Predevelopment interest/holding cost (interest accumulated from a loan for land acquisition costs)
+- Legal fees associated with Brownfield Redevelopment - Financing costs, including: - Predevelopment interest/holding cost (interest accumulated from a loan for land acquisition costs) - Other costs may include insurance, security, property management - Construction or substantial rehabilitation of affordable housing, mixed-use, green space, health clinic, cultural institution, or other community-service facilities and supporting infrastructure

-Eligible Project Types TCC Fundable Elements Other costs may include insurance, security, property management Construction or substantial rehabilitation of affordable housing, mixeduse, green space, health clinic, cultural institution, or other community-service facilities and supporting infrastructure Management Phase Brownfield Redevelopment sites must be restricted to community-serving uses which include, but are not limited to: • Affordable Housing Development • Green Spaces • Community Service Facilities
+Project Type: Management Phase

+Brownfield Redevelopment sites must be restricted to community-serving uses which include, but are not limited to:

+- Affordable Housing Development

+- Green Spaces

+- Community Service Facilities

-Cost Category Description Eligible Costs include but are not limited to: Fees Building permit fees Impact fees Environmental impact reports and assessments Outreach and implementation (no more than 5% of requested project funds) Required environmental remediation necessary for the capital project; building and facility construction costs associated with brownfield redevelopment; and capital improvements associated with brownfield redevelopment.
+- Fees - Building permit fees - Impact fees - Environmental impact reports and assessments - Outreach and implementation (no more than 5% of requested project funds) - Required environmental remediation necessary for the capital project; building and facility construction costs associated with brownfield redevelopment; and capital improvements associated with brownfield redevelopment.
 Where the combined cost of environmental remediation and project construction is not to exceed 10% of total TCC Grant funds.

-Construction and/or substantial rehabilitation of affordable housing, mixed-use, green space, health clinic, cultural institution, or other community service facilities and supporting infrastructure Other capital project costs required as a condition of local approval for the capital project, as approved by the State Hazardous building material surveys and removals for materials including PCBs, lead, and asbestos in buildings Financing costs, including: Predevelopment interest/holding cost (interest accumulated from a loan for development costs) Loan fees Ineligible Costs Construction or development of industrial type uses Projects that do not serve a community service facility Costs associated with the abandonment of oil wells or mine features Re-development Activities on the Following Sites Sites with ongoing or planned U.S. Environmental Protection Agency or State-directed removal actions Sites proposed for or listed on the National Priority List Federally owned or controlled properties
+- Construction and/or substantial rehabilitation of affordable housing, mixed-use, green space, health clinic, cultural institution, or other community service facilities and supporting infrastructure - Other capital project costs required as a condition of local approval for the capital project, as approved by the State - Hazardous building material surveys and removals for materials including PCBs, lead, and asbestos in buildings - Financing costs, including: - Predevelopment interest/holding cost (interest accumulated from a loan for development costs) - Loan fees

-- Sites under enforcement action by a California state environmental regulator agency or a Certified Unified Program Agency - Sites actively subject to corrective action pursuant to the Federal Resource Conservation and Recovery Act (RCRA) and/or California Health and Safety Code Chapter 6.5
+- Construction or development of industrial type uses - Projects that do not serve a community service facility - Costs associated with the abandonment of oil wells or mine features - Re-development Activities on the following sites: - Sites with ongoing or planned U.S. Environmental Protection Agency or Statedirected removal actions - Sites proposed for or listed on the National Priority List - Federally owned or controlled properties - Sites under enforcement action by a California state environmental regulator agency or a Certified Unified Program Agency - Sites actively subject to corrective action pursuant to the Federal Resource Conservation and Recovery Act (RCRA) and/or California Health and Safety Code Chapter 6.5

 - Local public agencies

 - School Districts

 - Community College Districts

 - Non-Profit Organizations

 - Community Based Organizations

 - California Native American Tribes

 - Public Housing Authorities

 - Cooperative Housing Agencies

-- Limited partnerships or limited liability companies where all the general partners are eligible lead or coapplicants
+- Limited partnerships or limited liability companies where all the general partners are eligible lead or co-applicants